 1. Have a Plan

-If you're investing isn't done with some kind of plan, it will be next to impossible for you to be successful.
+If you're investing isn't done with some plan, it will be next to impossible for you to succeed.
 The plan guides everything else we'll be discussing in the following sections.
 Your plan guides your investment decisions.
 You have to have a purpose behind the portfolio.

 There are several ways to look at planning.
 For me, it starts with the questions, “What do you want your investments to do for you?”
 Is it to fund or supplement your retirement income?
 Is it to save money to pay for your kids' college education?
 Is it to save money for a large purchase?
 Whatever your answers to these questions, those answers should guide how you invest your money.